Insurance

 Customer engagement in insurance goes beyond just claims process and renewals.
 In this section, we explore eight ways insurers are finetuning touchpoints into highly engaging, memorable moments.
 This includes loyalty programmes and gamification to personalisation, partnerships, and community platforms, designed to drive retention, relevance, and real customer connection.

-Loyalty programmes are among the most effective digital tools insurers can use to drive ongoing customer engagement.
-With the right programme in place, traditional insurers can increase positive interactions between renewals by rewarding policyholders for simply sticking around or for high-value behaviours such as:
+Loyalty programmes are among the most effective digital tools insurers can use to drive ongoing customer engagement and ultimately retention.
+With an insurance reward programme in place, insurers can increase positive interactions throughout the policy lifecycle by offering rewards from closely aligned brand partners, which we'll discuss more in the next section.

 Gamification introduces game-like mechanics into loyalty programmes.
 What otherwise would be static touchpoints are reimagined into interactive experiences.
 Think elements like challenges, leaderboards, spin-to-win games, and tier progression.
 Each of these motivate repeat behaviours and build habit-forming engagement.

 The thing about gamification, it adds another dimension to your loyalty initiatives.
-Mechanics like points-based loyalty still have their uses.
+Mechanics like points-based loyalty still have their uses (although not really applicable to insurers) .
 But they’re so common now that customers expect more in their experiences with the brands they choose.
 Gamification presents the universal attractive concept of play, progression, and recognition.

 Research shows gamification can boost engagement by up to 47% and brand loyalty by 22%.
 For insurers, this means greater participation between renewals and more emotional stickiness with your brand.